-The Primitivo grapes are carefully selected from low-yielding vineyards in the Commune of Salice Salentino, in the Province of Lecce, southern Puglia.
+The Primitivo grapes are carefully selected from low-yielding vineyards in the Commune of Maruggio, in an area called “Saracena”, in the Province of Taranto, southern Puglia.

 The vines are trained in the “Alberello Pugliese” system.
 Plant density is around 5.500 plants per hectare with an average yield of 1 kg per plant.
 The plants are an average of 60 years old.

 The grapes are carefully picked by hand in early/mid September.
 The grapes are placed in small wooden crates of 5 kg each.
 The crates are then placed in the “fruttaio,” a well aerated loft, and are left there to dry at a controlled temperature and humidity for approximately 10 days.
 During this “appassimento” the grapes will lose – depending on the vintage – up to 40% of their original weight in water.